Free Traffic vs Gatekeeper Traffic

 It’s often helpful to have Google decide for you but it may be annoying in other cases.

 That’s not the point of this article though.
-The point is simply that you have to understand that Google traffic is by no means free, not even the so called organic traffic coming from search and not ads.
+The point is simply that you have to understand that

 The line is also increasingly blurring.
 Google displays fewer and fewer organic results and more and more ads.

-Some of them are barely distinguishable from real results, especially in case when there are no organic results above the fold (without scrolling) visible.
+Ads are by now are barely distinguishable from real results, especially in case when there are no organic results above the fold (without scrolling) visible.

 Really Free Traffic

-Where’s the real free traffic?
-This is the next question to answer.
 How do we ensure that people can reach our site without having to click ads or to get obstructed by gatekeepers?

 Google is not the only gatekeeper.
 Facebook is a walled garden type of service that is also a gated online community.